zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer-ha/load-balancer-ha/load-balancer-ha.md

       Notice that the name of the first utility node is shown in the Linux prompt.
 In the example above, it's `myclustun0`.

-3. At the Linux prompt, list the contents of the ``/opt/cloudera/security/x509/``, which is the directory that contains the SSL files on the node.
+3. At the Linux prompt, list the contents of ``/opt/cloudera/security/x509/``, which is the directory that contains the SSL files on the node.
 For example:

       ```
     [opc@myclustun0 ~]$ <copy>ls /opt/cloudera/security/x509/</copy>